samyipsh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list of contacts
+1. User requests to view the list of contacts
-2. NetworkUS shows a list of persons
+2. NetworkUS shows the list of persons

     Use case ends.

+**Extensions**

+* 2a.
+User has no stored contacts

+  Use case ends.

 **Use case: UC06 help**

 **MSS**

 1. User requests to show help
-2. NetworkUs shows list of commands
+2. NetworkUs directs user to user guide
-3.  user types a new command based on the command list shown
+3. User follows directions and views user guide

     Use case ends.

+**Extensions**

+* 2a.
+User decides not to view user guide

+  Use case ends.

 **Use case: UC07 clear**

 **MSS**

 1. User requests to clear contacts list
 2. NetworkUs sends confirmation to user
-3.  user says yes to the confirmation
+3. User says yes to the confirmation
 4. NetworkUs deletes all the user's contacts

+    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
 The user says no during the confirmation